-The Lincoln University's Department of Public Safety is a customer-focused, student-centered organization.
-This department has the primary responsibility for Campus Safety on the main campus, at the University City Campus and at the Coatesville Campus.
+Lincoln University's Department of Public Safety is a customer-focused, student-centered organization.
+This department has the primary responsibility for Campus Safety on the main campus, at University City and at Coatesville, however, our jurisdiction in criminal cases is limited to the main campus...

 The most prevalent crimes involve loss of property.
-Theft and vandalism lead the list of crimes reported.
+Theft leads the list of crimes reported.
 We believe that most of these crimes are crimes of opportunity and are therefore preventable.
 Thus, the university supports a comprehensive crime prevention program, which includes Operation Identification (for valuables), Personal Safety Awareness, Escort Services, and numerous publications designed to encourage individuals to take reasonable precautions.
 The bottom line is that each individual must take responsibility for themselves and their property by being aware of their surroundings, reporting suspicious persons or events and taking the time to lock doors when leaving their rooms or when sleeping.
 They must also take time to secure their valuables and avoid the practice of walking alone at night.
 Avoiding drugs and alcohol is another means of safe guarding yourself and your property.

-What is the enforcement authority of The Lincoln University Department of Public Safety?
+What is the enforcement authority of the Lincoln University Department of Public Safety?

 The main campus is patrolled by armed, sworn police officers on a twenty-four hour basis.
-The Lincoln University's police officers are commissioned by the Pennsylvania Municipal Police Officers Education & Training Commission (MPOETC).
+Lincoln University's police officers are commissioned by the Pennsylvania Municipal Police Officers Education & Training Commission (MPOETC).
 Their authority is contained in Pennsylvania statutes 53 P.S. § 2162 -71 P.S. § 646.1 and the Pennsylvania Rules of Criminal Procedure, Chapter 1, Part A, Rule 103.
+There are 19 uniformed Police Officers and six Residence Hall Officers in the Department of Public Safety.
+Residence Hall officers are not sworn police officers and are unarmed.

-The University City Campus is patrolled by trained security officers who are employed by an outside agency.
-They work in collaboration with building officials, The Lincoln University Department of Public Safety and the Philadelphia Police Department.
+University City is patrolled by trained security officers who are employed by an outside agency.
+They work in collaboration with building officials, the Lincoln University Department of Public Safety and the Philadelphia Police Department.

-The Lincoln University's Coatesville Campus was acquired in July 2013.
-The campus is patrolled on a regular basis by the Coatesville City Police Department, who work in collaboration with The Lincoln University Department of Public Safety.
+Lincoln University's Coatesville location was acquired in July 2013.
+The area is patrolled on a regular basis by the Coatesville City Police Department, who work in collaboration with the Coatesville administration and the Lincoln University Department of Public Safety.

-What is The Lincoln University's policy on reporting criminal incidents to state and local police?
+What is Lincoln University's policy on reporting criminal incidents to state and local police?

-The Lincoln University's Department of Public Safety handles criminal incidents on the main campus and, when necessary, coordinates investigations with outside agencies, including local, state, and federal law enforcement authorities.
-Major criminal investigations are sometimes performed in conjunction with state and county police investigators.
-At the University City Campus, criminal complaints are handled by the Philadelphia Police Department.
-At the Coatesville Campus, criminal complaints are handled by the Coatesville City Police Department.
+Lincoln University's Department of Public Safety handles criminal incidents on the main campus and, when necessary, coordinates investigations with outside agencies, including local, state, and federal law enforcement authorities.
+Major criminal investigations are sometimes performed in conjunction with state and county investigators.
+At University City, criminal complaints are handled by the Philadelphia Police Department.
+At Coatesville, criminal complaints are handled by the Coatesville City Police Department.
 Information related to crime and criminal activity is shared, when appropriate, with other law enforcement agencies.
 The Department of Public Safety submits monthly reports to the Pennsylvania State Police for use in the Uniform Crime Report.

-What is The Lincoln University's policy for the operation of motor vehicles on main campus?
+What is Lincoln University's policy for the operation of motor vehicles on main campus?

-Parking at The Lincoln University is limited.
-All motor vehicles operated on The Lincoln University property by students, staff, and faculty must be registered with the Department of Public Safety by Labor Day and January 10th of each academic year.
+Parking at Lincoln University is limited.
+All motor vehicles operated on Lincoln University property by students, staff, and faculty must be registered with the Department of Public Safety by Labor Day and January 10th of each academic year.